 One of the most important things you can do to improve your open rate is to ensure that the important part of your email appears in the mobile viewer’s preview pane.
 Email Marketing Fact: Most people decide if an email is interesting by previewing it, without opening it.
-If your email begins with images, links, random messages, disclaimers, messages like “Can’t view this?
-Click here to view online” then customers could skip it, delete it it, or just completely forget about it.
+If your email begins with images, links, random messages, disclaimers, and messages like “Can’t view this?
+Click here to view online” then customers could skip it, delete it, or just completely forget about it.
 The first line of your email is premium real estate so make sure that your most important message and call to action is there as TEXT so you can grab mobile users and not establish any hurdles.

 Text, Text and more TEXT.

 It has become popular to see who can build the most beautiful emails.
 While I don’t discount the value of a great presentation, you should never sacrifice effectiveness and you do this by making sure that all your most important information is within the email as text.
-That should include call-to-action messages, links, supporting information, offers and all important supporting information.
+That should include call-to-action messages, links, supporting information, offers and all-important supporting information.

 Deliverability – Getting to the inbox.

 How you send your emails is important.
-In fact, according to my recent experience and discussions with top industry professionals at a conference in California it’s the only thing that matters.
+In fact, according to my recent experience and discussions with top industry professionals at a conference in California, it’s the only thing that matters.
 The reputation and the proper configuration of your sending source (the server that actually sends your emails) is critical.
-Forget about your subject line, your offer, your beautiful email and all the finely crafted wordsmithing in your email if you don’t have a reputable sending source where you can manage your own reputation.
+Forget about your subject line, your offer, your beautiful email, and all the finely crafted wordsmithing in your email if you don’t have a reputable sending source where you can manage your own reputation.
 If you can’t do this through a company like mine (Sanctuary Marketing Group), check out the various managed email delivery services like sendgrid.com and smtp.com.